About Michael H. Collins - Teacher and Author

 History is somewhere between great novels and poetry on the one hand, and philosophy and theology on the other.

-St George and the Dragons and its Kindle version St George in English History is a report on what is now known about how the tradition of St George was transplanted from the Near East to England, took root and threw out a canopy of English branches.
+St George and the Dragons is a report on what is now known about what the traditions of St George – martyr, healer, patron of farmers, metal workers and cavalry, protector of women and the poor, and patron of cavalry – really are, how the tradition of St George was transplanted from the Near East to England, took root and threw out a canopy of English branches, taking a quite different English form.
 But has the tree died because the wellsprings that watered it have dried up?
 Or are fresh growths shooting out in new and unexpected directions while still recognizably part of the tree?
+What is the relevance of St George to English identity today/>

 For example, for the chapter on flags bearing the cross of St George, Graham Bartram of Flags of the World some years ago guided me through the current debate on when, how and by whom the flag was used in the Middle Ages.